UNICORE-EU/unicore-docs/source/admin-docs/gateway/manual.rst

 --------------------------------

 The :ref:`loadbalance` covered usage of the Gateway to provide failover of backend services.
-However it may be needed to guarantee high-availabilty for the Gateway itself or to move it to other machine in case of the original one's failure.
+However, it may be needed to guarantee high-availabilty for the Gateway itself or to move it to other machine in case of the original one's failure.

 Gateway's migration